UNFOLDING: FIRST NATIONS WORKS ON PAPER EXHIBITION, EDITORIAL

 I designed the visual identity for the 2022 edition of HRAFF, in collaboration with designer & illustrator, Nadia Prihani Hooton.

-Together we developed a collaborative method that united our practices as illustrator & collage artist.
+Together, we developed a collaborative method to unite our practices as illustrator & collage artist.

-Nadia created four illustrations in response to the festival’s themes: Ancestors, Bodies, Distance and Environment.
-Then, I used a collage approach to combine these illustrations, allowing us to make endless combinations across the festival’s collateral and representing the different themes.
+Nadia illustrated the four themes of the festival: Ancestors, Bodies, Distance and Environment.
+Then, I combined these themes with collage, allowing us to make endless combinations across the festival’s collateral.

-The result was a unique, flexible and expansive visual identity for the festival.
+The result was a unique and highly flexible visual identity for the festival.

 Visual identity & branding